Jared McKenzie

-Jared Nathan McKenzie (born May 16, 2001) is an American professional baseball outfielder in the Washington Nationals organization.
+Jared Nathan McKenzie (born May 16, 2001) is an American professional baseball outfielder who is currently a free agent.

 Amateur career

 McKenzie attended Round Rock High School in Round Rock, Texas, where he batted .535 with seven home runs alongside holding a 28-game hitting streak as a senior in 2019.
 Unselected in the 2019 Major League Baseball draft, he enrolled at Baylor University to play college baseball.

 McKenzie started 16 games in center field as a freshman in 2020 and hit .406 with 28 hits before the season was cancelled due to the COVID-19 pandemic.
 That summer, he played in the Texas Collegiate League for the Round Rock Hairy Men.
 For the 2021 season, he started 51 games in center field and batted .383 with ten home runs, 44 RBIs, and 14 doubles.
 He earned All-Big 12 Conference Honors.
 Following the season's end, he played in the Cape Cod Baseball League with the Orleans Firebirds where he hit .226 with 36 strikeouts over thirty games.
 Prior to the 2022 season, McKenzie was named an All American by numerous outlets and was also unanimously named to the Preseason All-Big 12 Team.
 Over 54 games for the season, he batted .288 with 11 home runs and 42 RBIs.
 After the season, he entered the transfer portal.